On Ebola front line, first glimpse of end to epidemic

 The National Ebola Response Centre (NERC), a new military-style body chaired by Koroma, launched "Operation Western Area Surge" last month in Sierra Leone - a country of six million people where the main industries are fishing and farming but which has huge, largely untapped, mineral reserves.

-A jingle is played repeatedly over loud speakers at the command center: "Ebola go, we don't tire!"
+A jingle is played repeatedly over loud speakers at the command centre: "Ebola go, we don't tire!"

 Freetown's main Kingtom cemetery has been expanded and highly contagious bodies are buried in deep graves within 24 hours according to strict protocols to prevent transmission.